Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: The Proposed RAQ-MIMO Scheme and Constructed Signal Model

-The Cs atoms are excited to the Rydberg state in each receiver sensor to absorb $K$ RF signals.
-Hence these Cs atoms are excited to another corresponding Rydberg state.
-Furthermore, these RF absorptions affect the laser beams obeying a specific relationship, where the probe beam is typically measured by using a photodetector (PD).
-In order to extract both the amplitudes and phases of $K$ RF signals, we apply the superheterodyne philosophy for our RAQ-MIMO receiver.
-Specifically, a predefined local oscillator (LO) imposes a reference RF signal, so that a beat frequency between LO and each RF signal is generated.
-Then the amplitude of the probe beam records this beat frequency, allowing both amplitude and phase recovery of the RF signal \cite{jing2020atomic,gong2024RAQRModel_Journal}.
+In each receiver sensor, Cs atoms are excited to a Rydberg state to absorb all $K$-user signals, thereby triggering another corresponding Rydberg state.
+These RF absorptions affect the laser beams obeying a specific \emph{RF-atomic-optical transformation} relationship, as detailed in Section \ref{SubSection:TransferFunction}.
+In order to capture both the amplitudes and phases of all $K$-user signals, we apply the superheterodyne philosophy for our receiver.
+Specifically, a superheterodyne RAQ-MIMO receiver exploits the quantum response of Rydberg atoms to mix the locally applied RF field of the local oscillator (LO), with the incident multi-user signals, intrinsically generating an intermediate (beat) frequency within the atomic medium via the electromagnetically induced transparency (EIT) and Rydberg-level coherence.
+This beat frequency is mapped onto the probe transmission, then detected by a photodetector (PD), down-converted and sampled by a HR and ADC, respectively, allowing a precise amplitude and phase recovery \cite{jing2020atomic,gong2024RAQRModel_Journal}.